chrisl84/zbmessenger/README.md

 # zbmessenger

-Script that takes in a Bacula formatted email via stdin, extracts the information relevant to the Bacula job and then sends the data to a Zabbix Server.
+Script that reads a Bacula formatted email via stdin, extracts the information relevant to the Bacula job and then sends the data to a Zabbix Server.

 Requires a Bacula template to exist on the Zabbix server.